Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Charge inversion and nanoscale phenomena for living cells ##

-Giant charge inversion and/or nanoscale phenomena for living cells are studied using the codes of fortran 2003, and molecular dynamics simulations are execcuted (Refs.
+Giant charge inversion and nanoscale phenomena for living cells are studied using the Fortran 2003 code, and molecular dynamics simulations are execcuted (Refs.
 1-5).
 Especially, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale pores of human cells.